gilesbowkett/syrinx/readme.md

 take their inspiration from other material in Destroy All Software, especialy the _Sucks/Rocks_ series.

-## Current use case: Terminal-tastic
+## Current use case: Simple link-gatherer

-If you set `download_tweets.bash` running in a cron job, with the permissions necessary to create/edit a file called `since.csv`, you can then run `functional_core_imperative_shell.rb` against it to see a list of links along with who tweeted them.
-The list's sorted into categories, which are easy to define in the Ruby script as a constant.
-It's a simple toy example; the code has other capacities and my long-term goals for it are a bit bigger.
+If you set `download_tweets.bash` running in a cron job, with the permissions necessary to create/edit a file called `since.csv`, you can then run `functional_core_imperative_shell.rb` in a cron job as well to auto-generate a list of links from Twitter.
+The list's sorted into categories, but uses tables and has no CSS.
+It's a simple toy example;
+the code has other capacities and my long-term goals for it are a bit bigger.

 ## Fixmes

 * Fixtures in code, almost
+* Lots of stylistic and structural problems (which are hopefully hard to spot)